JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 *Logical Traffic Flow*
 1. Client connects to HTTP LB deployed in Regional Edge
-2. Connection forwarded to AWS "frontend"
+2. Connection forwarded to F5 node in AWS site via IPSEC tunnels
+3. F5 node forwards traffic to "frontend"
-3. AWS "frontend" connects to Azure "backend" via TCP LB deployed in AWS site
+4. AWS "frontend" connects to Azure "backend" via TCP LB deployed in AWS site
+5. Connect forwarded from AWS F5 node to Azure F5 node via F5 Distributed Cloud Global Network
+6. Azure F5 node forwards traffic to "backend"

 Regional Edge
 ---------------------------------------------------

 A Regional Edge (RE) is part of the F5 Distributed Cloud Global Network and provides connectivity to services.
 Previously when you deployed the AWS and Azure sites (via F5 Simulator), those are considered "Customer Edge (CE)" sites running on [F5 Nodes](https://docs.cloud.f5.com/docs/ves-concepts/site).
 The CE communicates with the RE via IPSEC/SSL tunnels (redundant), and each CE is associated with 2x RE for redundancy.

-Exercise 1:  Public Origin Pool
+Exercise 1:  Frontend Origin Pool
 ---------------------------------------------------
 The first task is to create an Origin Pool that refers to the "frontend" application service running in the AWS site.
+You will demonstrate how to securely connect to the private AWS resource with an F5 Distributed Cloud Mesh node running in the AWS site.

 1. Using the Distributed Cloud Console, switch to the "Load Balancers" context.
 It can be accessed either from the Home page or the internal page.